ygg-lang/oaks/examples/oak-wolfram/readme.md

 ## 🎯 Overview

-Oak of wolfram is a robust parser for the Wolfram Language, designed to handle complete Wolfram syntax including mathematical expressions, symbolic computations, and functional programming constructs.
+Oak Wolfram is a robust parser for the Wolfram Language, designed to handle complete Wolfram syntax including mathematical expressions, symbolic computations, and functional programming constructs.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for mathematical analysis and code generation.

 ## ✨ Features